jcmgray/xyzpy/docs/gen_parallel.rst

     * In another different process, navigate to the same directory and run for example ``python -c "import xyzpy; c = xyzpy.Crop(name=...); xyzpy.grow(i, crop=c)"`` to grow the ith batch of crop with specified name.
 See :func:`~xyzpy.grow` for other options.
 This could manually be put in a script to run on a batch system.

-    * Use :meth:`xyzpy.Crop.qsub_grow` - experimental!
-This automatically generates and submits a script using qsub.
-See its options and :func:`xyzpy.Crop.gen_qsub_script` for the template script.
+    * Use :meth:`xyzpy.Crop.grow_cluster` - experimental!
+This automatically generates and submits a script using SGE, PBS or SLURM.
+See its options and :func:`xyzpy.Crop.gen_cluster_script` for the template scripts.

     * Use :meth:`xyzpy.Crop.grow` or :meth:`xyzpy.Crop.grow_missing` to complete some or all of the batches locally.
 This can be useful to a) finish up a few missing/errored runs b) run all the combos with persistent progress, so that one can restart the runs at a completely different time/ with updated functions etc.